 As you can see, with the exception of the Hispanic ethnicity, there are higher levels of women suffering from this condition than men.
 That means that the female community must do something to combat this issue sooner rather than later.

 CrossFit workouts for women could be the answer.
-Research from the American Heart Association (AHA) suggests that short bursts of high-intensity training, common in CrossFit, could reduce blood sugar levels and improve cholesterol.
+Research suggests that short bursts of high-intensity training, common in CrossFit, could have a positive effect on cholesterol levels.
 Of course, it’s important to work to your own level of fitness and communicate with a trainer or expert when starting out.

 Is CrossFit Safe?